snogaraleal/gu/README.md

 # GU-CLI

-GU-CLI is a collection of utilities mostly of which are HTTP APIs that may come in handy when studying at the University of Gothenburg.
+Collection of command line utilities that may come in handy when studying at the University of Gothenburg.

 This software has **no official status** and **no affiliation** or whatsoever with the University of Gothenburg.